rueda10/Bamazon/README.md

 ![Supervisor-02](/images/Supervisor-02.png)

-### View Low Inventory
+### Create New Department

-This option will display all items with a inventory count lower than five.
+This option will allow the supervisor to add a new department to the store.

 ![Supervisor-03](/images/Supervisor-03.png)